Frequently Asked Questions

 In most cases, the statute of limitations in a truck accident case is five years from the date of injury.
 In certain cases, this deadline may be extended.
 For example, if you were hurt while you were a minor, then the statute of limitations may not begin to run until you are a legal adult.

 However, it is important that you do not wait until close to the end of the legally allowable time to file a truck accident case in Missouri.
-Instead, you may benefit from contacting a Missouri truck accident lawyer as soon as possible after your crash.
+Instead, you may benefit from contacting a lawyer as soon as possible after your crash.
 By contacting a lawyer quickly, you can make sure that the evidence in your case is still available, and you can allow your lawyer to get started on your recovery sooner.